 I'm lucky for more reasons than I should go on and on about here, so I'll spare you dear readers, but I am one human who fully grasps the beauty of my life and the splendid things that I get to have, experience and offer in this sometimes fucked-up world.
 Sometimes a re-start is all we need to secure a harmonious near future.
-It may be hard to justify, especially when one has a family and/or full work schedule obligations, but I sincerely feel that a time-out from the fast pace-ness and daily demands is essential for each individual to do their best at contributing to all that they do.
-I could be wrong in forcing that ideal unto others but personally, it's a Godsend (or Goddess-send).
+It may be hard to justify, especially when one has a family and/or full work schedule obligations, but I sincerely feel that a time-out from the fast pace-ness.
+I'm not ignorant to the privilege that I had to do this.

 The work didn't cease once my daughter arrived, AND it was more fun!

 "Let's paint the roses rainbow!" -Ruby Luella

 Words cannot express my appreciation for this AMAZING opportunity that the Sou'wester offers for artists, designers, writers, musicians and creatives to escape the crowded bustle of the city and daily responsibilities beyond our selves.
 It can better be expressed through a monologue by Melissa McCarthy's character in Bridesmaids, followed by some gymnastics.

 While recently studying The Language and Sentiment of Flowers, I've revived my genuine artist self.
 Plants and flowers were a strong avenue of communication during the Victorian period and I've found that to be an extremely fascinating study.